 Are you looking for gifts for people who love the outdoors?
-Maybe you're looking for the perfect gift for a gardener.
+Maybe you're looking for the perfect gift for a gardener, angler, or survivalist.
 Or maybe your friends or family members love to challenge their self-reliance skills with backcountry camping.

 And don't forget hunting season -- hunters and outdoorsy folks love new gear and big game cooking tips any time of the year.
 These eight gifts for people who love the outdoors give you a wide variety of gear, styles, and prices to suit budgets of all sizes.

-Published in 2015, Volume 1 focuses on big game.
-And Volume 2 covers small game and fowl.
+Published in 2015, Volume 1 focuses on big game animals, and Volume 2 covers small game and fowl.
 Bought together or separately, these books are great gifts for hunters.

-The Instapark Mercury Portable Solar Panels are much lighter than most competitors (weighs under 1 lb per panel) and folds into a size not much larger than an iPad.
-This handy charger can be a lifesaver and would be a welcome addition to any outdoorsman or hunter's pack.
+The BigBlue 28W Portable Solar Panel is much lighter than most competitors (weighs 20 oz) and folds into a size not much larger than an iPad.
+This handy charger has 3 USB outlets for charging devices and would be a welcome addition to any outdoorsman or hunter's pack.

 When you’re out in the wilderness, chances are there is limited to zero traditional cellphone coverage.
 This can be an obvious danger, especially if you’re off the beaten path and in need of emergency assistance.
 A satellite phone gives you the ability to reach family, friends, or emergency services regardless of your location.

-The BlueCosmo Inmarsat phone has one of the cheapest price tags on the market, and has month-to-month plans as well as prepaid, making it ideal to activate for only a few months during hunting season.
+The Inmarsat Isatphone 2.1 has one of the cheapest price tags on the market and has month-to-month plans as well as prepaid options.
+This makes it ideal to activate for only a few months during hunting or camping season.

 #4.
 Kelly Kettle